Oriented Borel-Moore homologies of toric varieties: Background

-There is universal such an group law.
+There is universal such a group law.
 Consider the infinitely generated $\Z$-algebra $\Z[a_{11}, a_{21}, a_{12}, ...]$ with the minimal relations making the power series

 a formal group law.
-The resulting ring is known as the \emph{Lazard ring} $\Laz$, and it is characterized by the property that there is a unique map from $\Laz \to A$, where $A$ is a commutative ring with a formal group law $F \in A[[x,y]]$, mapping the universal group law to $F$.
+The resulting ring is known as the \emph{Lazard ring} $\Laz$, and it is characterized by the universal property that the set of ring homomorphisms $\psi: \Laz \to A$ is in natural one-to-one correspondence with the set of formal group laws with coefficients in $A$ (the coefficients of the corresponding formal group law are given by $\psi(a_{ij})$).
 If we set the degree of $a_{ij}$ to be $i+j -1$, then all the relations respect grading, so we see that the Lazard ring has a natural grading.

-Formal group laws describe the behavior of Chern classes of line bundles in oriented Borel-Moore theories.
-Namely, if we have line bundles $\mathscr{L}$ and $\mathscr{M}$, then the first Chern class $c_1 (\mathscr{L} \otimes \mathscr{M})$ is given by $F(c_1(\mathscr{L}), c_1(\mathscr{M}))$.
+Formal group laws describe the behavior of Chern classes of line bundles in oriented Borel--Moore homology theories $B_*$.
+Namely, it turns out that there always exists a formal group law $F \in B_*[[x,y]]$ so that given line bundles $\Ls$ and $\Ms$ on $X$, we have

 Usually infinite expressions are not allowed for our theories, so in order to make sense of the formal group law property one must require that the Chern classes are nilpotent in a suitable sense.
 However, sometimes infinite expressions make perfect sense (namely in equivariant theories), and then we can make sense of the formal group law topologically (i.e., the series will converge to something).

 For Chow groups $\ch_*$, the formal group law is known to be the \emph{additive} formal group law $F(x,y) = x + y$.
-A more complicated example is the algebraic cobordism $\Omega_*$ -- the universal oriented Borel-Moore homology theory -- whose formal group law is the universal formal group law over the Lazard ring defined above.
+A more complicated example is the algebraic bordism $\Omega_*$ --- the universal oriented Borel--Moore homology theory --- whose formal group law is the universal formal group law over the Lazard ring defined above.